spenwall/netlify-shortener/README.md

 This will create a copy of the repo for your own account.

-> Optimization: set `NODE_ENV` to `production` in the environment variables.
-> This will prevent netlify from installing `devDependencies` which it does
-> not need for this project, so your deploys will be faster.

 ## Step 2

 Clone the repo on your machine and run `npm run setup`.